PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.syny.inverted.png">
 </p>

-In the inverted karyotype image, the order of the karyotype(s) to be compared to the reference one are reversed.
+In the inverted karyotype image, the order of the karyotype(s) to be compared to the reference one is reversed.
 This option can be useful when comparing genomes whose chromosomes have been assigned similar numbers based on various inference methods (this does not appear to be the case in the above example).
 In such instances, inverting the karyotypes can help improve figure legibility.

 ##### Example of an image generated with Circos and SYNY from pairwise genome alignments:
 <p align="left">